obonaventure/cnp3/book/network/network.rst

    OSPF areas

 Inside each non-backbone area, routers exchange link state packets to distribute the topology of the area to all routers of the area.
 The internal routers do not know the topology of other areas, but each router knows how to reach the backbone area.
-Inside an router, the routers exchanged link-state packets for all the destinations that are reachable inside the area.
+Inside an area, the routers exchange link-state packets for all the destinations that are reachable inside the area.
 In OSPF, the inter-area routing is done by exchanging distance vectors.
 This is illustrated by the network topology shown below.

 .. figure:: fig/network-fig-102-c.png
    :align: center